-Saucy, beefy and so satisfying.
+Saucy, beefy, and so satisfying.
 We’re convinced this is the BEST recipe for a homemade Sloppy Joe.
 Ground beef in a hearty tomato sauce served on toasted hamburger buns is a great idea for lunch or dinner.
+Everyone needs a great and nostalgic recipe for Sloppy Joes and THIS.
+IS.
+IT.

 This post may contain affiliate links.
 Read my disclosure policy.

-This delicious sloppy joe recipe is such a simple recipe and so inexpensive to make, a budget-friendly family dinner.
-The tender and juicy ground beef are sauteed with green peppers and onion then cooked in a hearty tomato sauce.
+This delicious Sloppy Joe recipe is a simple and inexpensive way to make a budget-friendly family dinner.
+The tender and juicy ground beef is sautéed with green peppers and onions, then cooked in a hearty and flavorful tomato sauce – it’s hard to stop at just one sandwich, which is why I often double the recipe.

-Having some go-to ground beef recipes like Cheeseburger Sliders, Taco Salad, or Sloppy Joes will make dinner time a breeze.
+Having some go-to ground beef recipes, such as Cheeseburger Sliders, Taco Salad, or Sloppy Joes, will make dinner time a breeze.
 If you have some ground beef in the freezer and need an easy meal idea, this is a must-try.

 • Ground Beef – use lean ground beef (85-90% lean).
-If using a higher fat content, you will need to skim off the extra fat once the beef is cooked.
+If using a higher fat content, you will need to skim off the extra fat once the beef is cooked so you don’t end up with greasy sloppy joes.
+You can sub the beef with ground chicken or turkey if you prefer.

 • Homemade Sauce – just a few simple pantry ingredients will make a sauce that’s better than any store-bought sauce.
-The combination of tomato sauce, brown sugar, yellow mustard, and Worcestershire hits all the right flavor notes; sweet, savory, and tangy.
+The combination of tomato sauce, ketchup, brown sugar, yellow mustard, and Worcestershire hits all the right flavor notes: sweet, savory, and tangy.

 How to Make Sloppy Joes

-2. Make sauce – In a bowl, combine worcestershire sauce, yellow mustard, water, brown sugar, and tomato sauce.
+• Make sauce – In a bowl, combine tomato sauce, ketchup, worcestershire sauce, yellow mustard, and brown sugar.

 Step by step collage of how to make homemade sloppy joes from scratch.